Carpal Tunnel Release

 During the procedure

 Carpal tunnel release is usually an outpatient procedure, which means that you can go home the same day as the surgery if all goes well.
-There are two types of carpal tunnel release surgery.
+There are 2 types of carpal tunnel release surgery.
 The traditional method is the open release, in which the surgeon cuts open the wrist to perform the surgery.
 The newer method is endoscopic carpal tunnel release, in which a tube that contains a camera is inserted through a tiny incision.
 The camera guides the doctor as he or she performs the procedure.

 In either case, here is the general sequence of events in a carpal tunnel release surgery: